datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 The diagram below describes the DataMasque reference architecture in AWS.

-Notes:
-- This blueprint template currently includes actions 3 to 7 on the diagram.
-- Actions 1,2 and 8 are planned and will be included in the next iteration of this template.

 ![Reference deployment](/reference_deployment.png "Reference deployment")

 The following lists the main AWS resources provisioned when this CloudFormation template is deployed: